microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-post-manager.md

 ---

-In the request body, supply a JSON representation of [user](../resources/user.md) object to be added.
 ##### Response
-Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
+The following is an example of the response.
+> **Note**: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,